 4.2.
 Turbine Unit Operating Range

 4.2.1.
 Lower and upper limits of turbine operating ranges at PH1 and PH2 are in Table BON-15.
+Turbine units will be operated within these ranges according to BPA’s Load Shaping Guidelines (Appendix C) and as described below.

 4.2.2.
-In-Season (April 1–October 31).
-As defined in BPA’s Load Shaping Guidelines in Appendix C, turbine units will be operated within ±1% of peak efficiency (1% range) to minimize fish impacts, unless otherwise coordinated.
-At Bonneville Dam, PH1 units may be operated up to the Best Operating Point (BOP) and PH2 units will be operated in accordance with the following criteria:
+In-Season (Spring/Summer Spill for Juvenile Fish Passage, April 10 – August 31).
+Bonneville Dam PH1 units 1-10 will be operated between the 1% lower limit and the Best Operating Point (BOP), except under limited conditions and durations when turbines may be operated above BOP for the use of reserves or for TDG management during high flows (refer to Appendix C for more information).
+All required fish passage spill operations will be met prior to operating PH1 turbines above BOP.

+PH2 units 11-18 will be operated within restricted operating ranges as follows:

 4.2.2.1.
 From April 10 through June 15 (spring spill), as a soft constraint, PH2 units should not be operated below the 1% mid-range (< 13 kcfs) to minimize turbulence for turbine-passed fish.

 4.2.2.2.
 Until gatewell structural modifications are completed, PH2 units will be operated within the 1% mid-range (13–15 kcfs) from April 1 through July 31 to minimize turbulence for bypassed fish.
 RCC will issue a teletype with any in-season modifications as construction and testing is completed.